-Quick Reference: Backer Rod Sizing Table
+Backer Rod Sizing Table

 The following table provides appropriate backer rod sizes for various building joint widths.
 This table draws on the published material data sheets from several manufacturers.

 A backer rod is a cylindrical piece of foam material installed in a gap or joint between building materials to provide a substrate for building sealant.
 The backer rod ensures that the sealant maintains a proper "hour glass" shape after application, and prevents three-sided adhesion, which is important for the sealant's ability to maintain its bond while remaining flexible.
-Typically, backer rod should be installed at a consistant depth within the joint, and should ensure that the depth of the final sealant application is half the width of the joint.
+Typically, backer rod should be installed at a consistent depth within the joint, and should ensure that the depth of the final sealant application is half the width of the joint.
 For more information on backer rod, see "Backer Rod Selection Guide" on the Tremco website.

 Standard practice for closed-cell backer rod is that with joints less than 3/4 inch (19mm) wide, the backer rod diameter should be 1/8 inch (3mm) larger than the joint width, and with joints 3/4 inch (19mm) or larger, the backer rod diameter should be around 25%-30% larger than the joint width.
+You don’t have to be extra-precise with this.

 Standard practice for open-cell backer rod is that the backer rod diameter should be 25% larger than the width of the joint.